 CPT, HCPCS, and ICD-10 Codes for Gastrophotography Under NCD 172

-NCD 172 does not list specific CPT, HCPCS, or ICD-10 codes.
-This is the most operationally frustrating aspect of this policy for billing teams.
+The real policy data for NCD 172 does not list specific CPT, HCPCS, or ICD-10 codes.
+This is not an oversight in how we've reported the policy — the source document contains no applicable codes.

 Get the Full Picture